cchudzicki-ocw-testing/res-tll-009-fall-2022/content/resources/res-tll-009-iit.md

 file: /courses/res-tll-009-iit-joint-entrance-exam-preparation-fall-2022/res-tll-009-iit.png
 file_type: image/png
 image_metadata:
   caption: The instructor, Ankur Gupta writes out math notes on a lightboard.
+(Image
+    by Ankur Gupta).
   credit: (Image by Ankur Gupta).
   image-alt: 'A screenshot of the instructor, Ankur Gupta writing on a lightboard. '
 learning_resource_types: []